What is the difference between engineering and true stress-strain curve?

 When deforming a sample, engineering stress simplifies by neglecting cross-sectional change.
 True stress correctly accounts for the changing cross-sectional area.
 The most obvious thing you may notice is that the true stress-strain curve never decreases.
 That is because the material never gets weaker!

-READ ALSO: What is the fear of phobias called?
+READ ALSO: What is the safest and healthiest water to drink?

 Why engineering stress-strain and true stress-strain curves are same up to yield point?